kingsye/My-Python-codes/README.md

-# Python code to find larger number between two integers
+# My Python codes
-The codes provided, is a simple python program that can enable you get the largest number two numbers
+This respository contains most of the codes i have written while i was learning the basics of python programming